 This course combines AP Microeconomics and AP Macroeconomics to give students a broad picture of economics in theory and practice.

 AP Microeconomics is a fast-paced, college-level course that focuses on the decision-making of individuals, households, firms, and the government.

 AP Macroeconomics is the study of how the whole economy behaves.
 This includes regional, national, and global markets.
-Much of what you will study in Macroeconomics is the theory of economics and the effects of economic decisions made in these markets.
+Much of what students will study in Macroeconomics is the theory of economics and the effects of economic decisions made in these markets.

 There are no prerequisites for this course, and as a result this course will begin with an introduction to economic basics.

 Students will study a variety of economic theories and analyze their practical applications in the real world.
 In the first semester, course topics include the product market (including forces of supply and demand), factor/resource markets (including labor and capital), and competition/market structures.

 In the second semester, students will study the economic systems that are the foundation to understanding national, regional, and global economies.
 Macroeconomic theories are introduced next, followed by the application of money creation and economic growth.
 The importance of fiscal and monetary policy on national economies is evaluated, and theories and formulas are applied to macroeconomic issues.
 Finally, the course covers the foreign exchange and trade markets.

 Students successfully completing this course will be prepared to take both the AP Macroeconomics and AP Microeconomics exams as offered by the College Board in May each year.